-- · limited availability of raw materials
+- limited availability of raw materials

 - limited availability of renewable energy

 - limited technical integration potential into existing plants, and

 - risk of unsuccessful development.

 The main input materials for steel production are iron ore as the primary raw material (processed into sinter or pellets), and steel scrap as the secondary raw material.
 A replacement of the primary raw materials (i.e. ores) by scrap would avoid the energy- and CO2-intensive step of ironmaking; however, this is strongly limited by scrap availability and product quality issues due to residual impurities from scrap.
 Additionally, the higher costs of scrap are extremely relevant; the price is expected to further increase as the demand for high quality scrap rises.
 A shift towards direct reduction plants (to replace the blast furnace-basic oxygen furnace [BF-BOF] route) would result in a high demand for iron ore pellets.
-The current sintering plants, which allow the use of a wide variety of iron-bearing raw materials and the recycling of most internal residuals, must be replaced, and new material cycles and new raw material supply chains have to be established.
+The current sintering plants, which allow the use of a wide variety of iron-bearing raw materials and the recycling of most internal residuals, probably have to be replaced in the long-term.
+This would need new material cycles and new raw material supply chains.
 New pelletising plants would have to be built on site (causing high investments and space problems for brownfield installations) or an external pellet supply would be necessary (causing a risk of carbon leakage and decreasing flexibility).

 The deployment of decarbonisation technologies results in an increased substitution of fossil energy carriers with renewable energy sources (including secondary biomass and waste materials).
 The renewable energy supply will have to be delivered mainly by electricity, which will be consumed either directly (electrification) or indirectly via hydrogen production (e.g. by water electrolysis).
 Only a smaller part can be supplied by secondary biomass and combustible wastes.
 The CO2-free electricity demand of the EU iron and steel industry in 2050 is estimated at 400 TWh per year, corresponding to about half of today's total electricity production from renewable sources.
-Additionally, fluctuations in renewable electricity production should be considered and may require, for instance, the implementation of large-scale electricity storage systems.
+Additionally, fluctuations in renewable electricity production should be considered.
+These may require, for instance, the implementation of large-scale storage systems (e.g. for electricity or gas) or new approaches to increase demand-response flexibility.